srackham/hindsite/doc/design-spec.md

 draft = "true"
 +++
 ```
-Key aliases to allow Hugo front matter consumption: description = synopsis; categories = tags.

-- Implicit values (if the document does not contain a front matter header):
+Implicit values (if the document does not contain a front matter header):

-  * `title` defaults to first `h1` title or, failing that, the document file
+- `title` defaults to first `h1` title or, failing that, the document file name
-    name (sans drafts and date prefixes with hyphens replaced by spaces).
+  (sans drafts and date prefixes with hyphens replaced by spaces).
-  * `date` defaults to file name `YYYY-MM-DD` date prefix e.g.
+- `date` defaults to file name `YYYY-MM-DD-` date prefix e.g.
   `2018-02-14-newsletter.md`.
-  * `author` defaults to value in `config.toml` or, failing that, blank.
+- `author` defaults to the configuration file value, failing that, blank.
-  * `synopsis` defaults to the first paragraph.
+- `synopsis` defaults to the first paragraph.
-  * `addendum` defaults to blank.
+- `addendum` defaults to blank.
-  * `draft` is true if the first letter of the content file name is a tilda.
+- `draft` is true if the first letter of the content file name is a tilda.

-If you don't use tags then you don't need explicit external or embedded meta-data.

 ## Projects
 A hindsite project consists of a _content directory_, a _template